Revisiting McFadden's correction factor for sampling of alternatives in multinomial logit and mixed multinomial logit models: Sampling of alternatives in Bayesian MNL models

-Consistent with our approach in Section \ref{Sec:MNL}, let $\mathbb{E}\left(D_{KL}\right)$ describe the expectation of $D_{KL}$.
-In addition to the expectations over $\beta$ already included in $D_{KL}$ additional expectations are taken with respect to $Y$ and $D$ recognising that the choices $Y$ and sampled choice sets $D$ are ex ante unknown.
-Define the joint probability of observing the vector of parameters $\beta$, the vector of choices $Y$ and the set of sampled choice sets $D$ by:\footnote{We still assume that the sampling protocol is independent of $\beta$ and without loss of generality, other explanatory variables $X$, and $C$ are assumed to be non-stochastic.
+In Eq.~\eqref{Eq:InfDiv_Bayes2}, the term $\sum_{n=1}^{N} ln(\pi(D_{n}|i))$ can be traced back to the difference between the numerator of the corrected and true choice probability.
+As argued in Section \ref{Sec:MNL} and illustrated by Eq.~\eqref{Eq:BayesRule_MNL_sampled_MCF3}, this term can be disregarded here because the term is independent of $\beta$.
+The only term which describes the (negative) information loss with respect to $\beta$ is $\sum_{n=1}^{N} ln\left(\pi(D_{n}|\beta)\right)$ which can be traced back to the difference between the denominator of the corrected and true choice probability.
+Following the same logic as applied in Appendix \ref{App:Keane}, we now aim to minimise the expected information loss with respect to $\beta$ across the entire posterior distribution (not just the point estimate).
+This corresponds to maximising $\mathbb{E}\left(\sum_{n=1}^{N} ln\left(\pi(D_{n}|\beta)\right)\right)$ since the sign of $\sum_{n=1}^{N} ln\left(\pi(D_{n}|\beta)\right)$ is always negative.
+Expectations are taken over all possible choices made, choice sets sampled, and all possible values of $\beta$.
+To this end, we define the joint probability of observing the vector of parameters $\beta$, the choice for alternative $i$ and sampled choice set $D_{n}$ by:\footnote{We still assume that the sampling protocol is independent of $\beta$ and without loss of generality that other explanatory variables $X_{n}$, and $C_{n}$ are assumed to be non-stochastic.
 Moreover, we assume that choices and sampling probabilities are independent across choice observations.}

-$\mathbb{E}\left(D_{KL}\right)$ is then given by:
+$\mathbb{E}\left(\sum_{n=1}^{N} ln\left(\pi(D_{n}|\beta)\right)\right)$ is then given by: